Sermon 04.23.17: Why Should We? by Rev. David A. Miller

 by Intern Minister McKinley Sims.
 So … Easter.
 The most important holiday in the Christian church year, usually corresponding to the Jewish festival week of Pesach/Passover, celebrates the story of Jesus of Nazareth’s miraculous resurrection three days after a horrific public execution.
 The words of the Christian Scriptures illustrate how a group of women went to the tomb of Joseph of Arimathea to care for the body of their dead rabbi, only to find that the tomb was empty and the body was gone.
 Later, Jesus’ disciples claimed to have seen a resurrected Jesus, walking and talking, even eating food!
 If that’s not transformation, I don’t know what is.
 So […]

-Wed., Jul.
-12, 7-8:30 p.m., Prog.
+Wed., Jun.
+12, 7:30-9 p.m., Prog.
 Bldg.
-Contact Jenna Kelly-Jones.
-For anyone interested in work relating to UUCF’s role in supporting our immigrant neighbors in danger of deportation or detention through the Sanctuary DMV network of congregations.
+Contact Dan Rothbart.
+For anyone interested in work relating to UUCF’s role in supporting our immigrant neighbors in danger of deportation or detention through the DMV Sanctuary Congregation Network.
+Come see how you can make a difference in someone’s life.
+All are welcome.

 Apr.
 12, 2017.
 Dear UUCF, By now you may have heard about the ugly events of this past Tuesday: the Jewish Community Center and the Little River United Church of Christ, both in Annandale, were defaced with incredibly disturbing hate speech.
 This is part of an alarming increase in vandalism toward Jewish and other communities.
 We have been trying to understand if there are any lessons in this.
 What we have come to is that people are being targeted just for who they are and believing in a more loving, equal and just world.
 The Jewish community has been a specific target of hate groups for a very long time. […]